An LMS plugin like LearnDash is built to perform well under pressure.

 #6 Leverage Learner Generated Content

 Encouraging learner-generated content in eLearning promotes peer-to-peer interaction, which increases the pool of knowledge amongst your learners.
-But, you might have moderate the information that goes up on your platform.
+But, you might moderate the information that goes up on your platform.

 Another thing you could do is recognize individual learners who contribute the best content and encourage them with a small token of appreciation.

-Here’s a couple of ideas that might help with getting your learners to contribute:
+Here are a couple of ideas that might help with getting your learners to contribute:

 - Start a discussion forum for your online course.